Battlehippo82/Automate-the-boring-stuff-with-Python/README.md

 # Automate-the-boring-stuff-with-Python
-Examples from book
-Working through the examples in the book, nothing more, nothing less.
+Examples from book, nothing more, nothing less.